nanvel/blog/2017/11/trading.md

 - large volumes can be removed or moved a bit (if the intension was just price manipulation without intent to buy/sell)
 - large volumes can be executed with market order after removed from order book

+## Volume profile

+D - market is balanced.
+A sign of institutions accumulating volumes.
+P - aggressive buyers.
+Ususally seen when market is in uptrend, at the possible end of downtrend. b - aggressive sellers.
+Downtrend of end of uptrend. thin - strong uptrend or downtrend.

 ## Risk management

 Keep account at risk `~3-5%` per trade.